meinto/redux-observables-server-side-rendering/README.md

 }
 export const configureStore = (initialState = {}, options = initialOptions) => {
   let middlewares = []

   ...

+  // hand over the instance of the SSR object (namend reduxObservablesSSR in the server implementation)
+  // to the epic middleware as dependency.
-  middlewares = [...middlewares, createEpicMiddleware(rootEpic, _options.epicOptions)]
+  // This will make the object available in all of your epic's as third argument. middlewares = [...middlewares, createEpicMiddleware(rootEpic, _options.epicOptions)]

   ...

   // its important that the ssr middleware stands at the last place of the array if (_options.middlewares.length > 0)
     middlewares = [...middlewares, ..._options.middlewares]